Atakan Cangöz

 Atakan Cangöz (born 30 March 1992) is a Turkish professional footballer who plays as a midfielder for Çorum.

 Professional career

 After years on loan with various lower division Turkish teams, Cangöz made his professional debut for Antalyaspor in a 4-1 Süper Lig victory over Gaziantepspor on 2 June 2017.

+On 13 November 2025, Cangöz was banned from playing for 6 months for his involvement in the 2025 Turkish football betting scandal.